How does this medication work? What will it do for me?

 Infections: This medication may mask some signs of infection, and new infections may appear during their use.
 Contact your doctor if you notice any symptoms of an infection (e.g., fever, chills, cough, sore throat), or if you are in contact with someone who has measles or chickenpox.

-Kidney problems: If you have kidney problems or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Kidney problems: Prednisone may be used in the treatment of specific kidney problems.
+It may also cause increased fluid retention and electrolyte changes, affecting the kidney.
+If you have kidney problems or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Medical treatment: Inform all doctors that you go to that you are taking this medication.